 Or, go for a simple route and just add a dash of salt to the cream of rice.
 Anything goes – as long as you enjoy it.

-Cream Of Rice With Cinnamon Brown Sugar
+Easy Cream of Rice Recipe with Cinnamon Brown Sugar

 - 1 cup white rice